This homemade Mexican chorizo recipe is easy to make for spicy chorizo sausage with lots of bold chili flavor, great for pork or beef chorizo.

 Consider grinding your own pork to make your own special blend.

 Other Meats.
-You can use other meats to make Mexican chorizo.
-Beef is particular popular, and fattier parts are more flavorful, but you can also make chorizo with ground chicken, ground turkey, other meats and tofu.
+You can use other meats to make this recipe.
+Beef is particular popular, and fattier parts are more flavorful, but you can also make it with ground chicken, turkey, beef, and even tofu.

 Green Chorizo.
-Green chorizo is a version of Mexican chorizo made with tomatillos, cilantro, chili peppers and garlic.
-You can easily incorporate these ingredients to make your own.
+This is a version made with tomatillos, cilantro, chili peppers and garlic.

 Other Seasonings.
 Recipes vary from cook to cook.
-Other popular ingredients I have seen in Mexican chorizo recipes include pork fat or lard, dried chiles, cinnamon, cloves, red peppercorns, onion, mustard powder, Mexican oregano, other chile powders, and others.
+Other popular ingredients I have seen include pork fat or lard, dried chiles, cinnamon, cloves, red peppercorns, onion, mustard powder, Mexican oregano, other chile powders, and others.

 That's it, my friends.
-I hope you enjoy my homemade Mexican chorizo recipe.
+I hope you enjoy my recipe.
 Let me know if you make it and how you spiced it up.
 I'd love to hear how it turned out for you.

 Cookbook Recommendations